New Device Categories - Rising Risks in Enterprise Networks

 In a significant shift, Forescout's 2026 Riskiest Devices research reveals that enterprise networks are increasingly vulnerable due to the addition of new device categories.
 This year, 11 new riskiest asset types have entered the rankings, marking the second-largest year-over-year increase on record.
 Among these, serial-to-IP converters and workstations have quickly ascended to the top five riskiest IT assets, underscoring the growing complexity of securing modern enterprise environments.

-The research highlights how the attack surface is expanding across various domains, including IT, IoT, OT, and IoMT.
+The research emphasizes how the attack surface is expanding across various domains, including IT, IoT, OT, and IoMT.
 As organizations integrate more connected devices, they inadvertently create more opportunities for threat actors to exploit vulnerabilities.

 Who's Affected

 The findings indicate that financial services and government sectors are particularly at risk.
 Financial services have the highest average device risk, more than three times that of retail.
 Government institutions follow closely, with their risk levels more than double those of the manufacturing sector.
 This disparity emphasizes the urgent need for these industries to enhance their security measures.
+Organizations are challenged by the presence of embedded firmware and special operating systems that complicate inventory and patch management.
+As these sectors lead in device risk, they must prioritize security strategies that address vulnerabilities across all connected environments.

 What Data Was Exposed